Crisis communication: Five steps to engage stakeholders

 - Customers may become concerned about the organization’s viability and begin evaluating alternative suppliers to diversify their supplier base.

 - Competitors will try to take advantage by stealing market share or poaching staff.

 - Key team members may get frustrated or concerned and leave for a perceived better employer.

 - Lenders will increase pressure on you for additional financial and operational information and then begin to wonder if their loans are at risk.

 - Concerned suppliers may move to switch payment terms, demanding cash in advance or cash on delivery.

 - Operations may suffer due to uncertainty with staff, lacking the right mix of raw materials and supplier distractions.

-Five steps to engage stakeholders during crisis communication.
+Five steps to engage stakeholders during crisis communication

 Leading an organization through a crisis means changing its trajectory.
-This requires identifying the underlying reasons why an organization is struggling and working through those issues.
+This requires identifying the underlying reasons why your organization is struggling and working through those issues.
 It’s helpful to think of the process as a transformation story that needs to be written so everyone understands what happened and what needs to change.
 Follow these steps to write a positive change story.

 1. Identify a communication leader.